PawanKumar-Dev/dd/API.md

 }
 ```

+**New in v2.7.0:**

+- `purchaseOrderNumber`: Every order gets a unique PO number for tracking
+- Purchase Orders are generated for all orders (successful or failed payments)

 ### GET /api/orders/[id]/invoice

-Download order invoice as PDF.
+Download order invoice as PDF with GST breakdown.

 **Headers:**